andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 * 6.2.13 – Shooting players through walls (includes hands of players).
 * 6.2.14 – Using map exploits (includes crouch jumping to get stuck in buildings and see through them).
 * 6.2.15 – Abusing player model speed (includes A+D spam).
-* 6.2.16 – Using prone to head glitch and become unhittable.

 6\.2.2 – Any types of scripts proven to give a real advantage or are part of the not allowed binds/scripts below, will not be tolerated and will result in the player receiving a yellow card and the clan forfeiting the match.
 Disallowed binds and scripts are: